tcuongd/statistical_rethinking/solutions_r/README.md

 Follow the prompts to install the dependencies.

-After that you should be able to open and run the `.Rmd` files for each chapter with no issues.
+After that you should be able to open and run the `.Rmd` files for each chapter.
 They can be knitted to `.nb.html` files using the Knit functionality in RStudio.